North Korea's Kim Jong Un wants more summits with South | DW | 30.12.2018

 Critics say that Pyongyang has failed to make any substantive and concrete commitments to giving up its nuclear arms, while the North has been angered by the policy of isolation and sanctions practiced against it by the US.

-However, Trump said last week he was intending to hold a second summit with Kim, with officials saying it could occur early in 2019.
+However, Trump said last week he intended to hold a second summit with Kim, with officials saying it could occur early in 2019.

 tj/ng (AFP, Reuters)Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.